millerk22/emc2-labs/EMC2-Labs-Fall/lab09.rst

 Notice how that the only difference between this method and Jacobi's method, is the :math:`x_1^{k+1}` used in the calculation of :math:`x_2^{k+1}`.
 Unlike Jacobi's method, Gauss-Seidel uses updated values as soon as they are computed.
 This constitutes the biggest change between the 2 methods.
-The benifit of Jacobi's method is that it can run in parallel.
+The benefit of Jacobi's method is that it can run in parallel.
 For now all you need to know is that this means it can be quickly run on a GPU.
 Gauss-Seidel's method often has a faster convergence and needs less iterations than Jacobi, and in some cases it even converges when the Jacobi cannot.

 Task 3
 ------

 Write a function ``gauss_seidel_iteration(x, A, b)`` which takes in an initial guess ``x`` (2d array), matrix ``A`` (2d), and array ``b`` (2d array), and returns :math:`x^{k+1}` using Gauss-Seidel's method.
-Remember that you muse compute the first value of :math:`x^{k+1}` first, in order to use it in computing the second value.
+Remember that you must compute :math:`x^{k+1}_1` first, in order to use it in computing :math:`x^{k+1}_2`.
 All inputs and outputs should be ``np.array``\s.

 Task 4
 ------

-Write a function ``gauss_seidel_method(x, A, b, n)`` which takes in an initial guess ``x`` (2d array), matrix ``A`` (2d), and array ``b`` (2d array), which performs the Gauss-Seidel's method ``n`` times returning :math:`x^{n+1}`.
+Write a function ``gauss_seidel_method(x, A, b, n)`` which takes in an initial guess ``x`` (2d array), matrix ``A`` (2d), and array ``b`` (2d array), which performs Gauss-Seidel's method ``n`` times returning :math:`x^{n+1}`.
 All inputs and outputs should be ``np.array``\s.

 Error and Convergence
 ---------------------

 Like we stated previously iterative methods produce a sequence of numbers that are approaching the solution.
-We say that this sequence converging to the solution if the error between the true and approximate solution is decreasing.
+We say that this sequence is converging to the solution if the error between the true and approximate solution is decreasing.
 We define the error as the distance between the 2 vectors.
-You can calculate the distance bettwen 2 vectors by subtracting them from each other and taking the norm of this new vector.
+You can calculate the distance between 2 vectors by subtracting them from one from the other and taking the norm of this new vector.
 In NumPy we can use the command ``np.linalg.norm``.

 >>> u = np.array([5, 4])